-Hi I’m Katie, a Documentary Wedding Photographer based in Manchester, I work all over the UK and Internationally photographing weddings in a candid, natural way that tells the story of your day.
+Hi I’m Katie, a Documentary Wedding Photographer based in Manchester, I work all over the UK photographing weddings in a candid, natural way that tells the story of your day.

 So What is a Documentary Wedding Photographer?

 You might hear a couple of different labels for this type of photographer in bridal blogs, magazines and maybe some other places, such as a reportage photographer or someone who captures the day in a photojournalistic manner, but it all boils down to the same thing.
-A documentary photographer is someone who captures the day in a natural candid way, un posed natural photography that shows the story of you day moment to moment.
+A documentary photographer is someone who captures the day in a candid way, un posed natural photography that shows the story of you day moment to moment.
 No interrupting things or asking people to say cheese.
 Just me sneaking around with my camera capturing all the awesome real moments that might otherwise be forgotten.

 My Approach to Photographing Your Wedding Day?

-Personally I like to keep things as natural as possible and leave you to go about your day uninterrupted, most of the time you wont even notice I am there.
-Of course there is a need for formal photos (but this is entirely up to you) but I do advise that we keep the formal photography down to minimum to give me more time to capture more natural moments and interactions between you and your guests and give you more time to enjoy the day and spend time with your friends and family and enjoy the party!
+Personally I like to keep things as natural as possible and leave you to go about your day, most of the time you wont even notice I am there.
+Of course there is a need for formal photos (but this is entirely up to you) but I do advise that we keep the formal or not so formal photography down to minimum to give me more time to capture more natural moments and interactions between you and your guests and give you more time to enjoy the day and spend time with your friends and family and enjoy the party!